 The most important thing that your bartenders need to master is your drinks recipes.
 Having standardized recipes will help create consistency in the customer experience that your bartenders provide.
+It's how to improve customer satisfaction in restaurants easily.
 For example, when you Google the recipe for a Bloody Mary, every result is slightly different from the other.
 It is either ½ oz or 1 oz of vodka, 2 teaspoons of hot sauce or none.
 And without a standardized recipe in place, each of your bartenders will have their own version of Bloody Mary.
 Some might argue that your guests won’t be able to notice the difference.
 But letting your bartenders create inconsistency in your guests’ experience is a standardized recipe for disaster.

 POS System and Cash-Handling Procedures

 Your bartenders are also your sales associates.
 They are either mixing drinks, interacting with guests, or selling more beverages for your business.
 So it's critical to train your bartenders on how to use the POS system, open and close tabs, and handle cash.
 They should also know the comp drink policies.
 Your bartenders shouldn’t struggle with using the POS system or fixing an incorrect charge during a busy night.

 In addition to your drinks recipes, your bartenders need to be familiar with the basic procedures around your bar.
 You should include written copies for every procedure along with checklists in your training manual.
 From opening and closing procedures to bar cleaning and sanitation activities.
-Your bartenders might also need to know how to complete a restaurant inventory spreadsheet and restock items in your absence.
+Your bartenders might also need to know how to complete a restaurant inventory spreadsheet or bar inventory template and restock items in your absence.
 Depending on how you divide the work at your bar.
 We even have a checklist of bartender duties if that fits your bar's processes better.

 Common Standards and Policies